-Appendix 8 MACE Panel Referral Form
+Appendix 8: MACE Panel Referral Form

-Please submit this form via email to CHS.MACE@leeds.gov.uk Referrer's Details
+Please submit this form via email to $\underline{\text{CHS.MACE@leeds.gov.uk}}$

-- tototto
+Referrer's Details

 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

 Name:

+T

 DOB: Mosaic ID:

-DOB.
-WOSaic ID.

 Ethnicity: Gender:

 Address: Sibling(s):

 Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No

 Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No

 What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)
+(Please state details of their timetable and attendance) (

 What service(s) are currently working with the child?

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE
+Type of Exploitation: (please tick) CSE CCE □ Both CSE & CCE

 Has the child experienced online abuse?
 (If yes, please state which online platforms/names) Yes / No

-Has a Child Exploitation Assessment (Toolkit) b (please delete) Yes / No Date of last toolkit:
+Has a Child Exploitation Assessment (Toolkit) to completed? (please tick) (please delete) Yes / No Date of last toolkit:

-Assessed Level of No Risk Low Risk Mediu m Risk High
+Assessed Level of No Risk Low Risk Medi um Risk High

 Risk: Risk

-\/D\\D' 0 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ •
+Ш

 VRMP in place?
-Yes / No Has ther an FGC Yes / No
+Yes / No Has there been Yes / No

+· an FGC?

-Has a Mapping Meeting taken place?
-Yes / No ild part r group en d as risk of Yes / No
+Has a Mapping Yes / No Is the child • Yes / No

+Meeting taken place? of a peer

+of children

+being at ri

+exploitation

 Has the child been

 discussed at MACE

 previously?

-If so, please provide a
+If so, please provide a summary of previous MACE

-summary of previous MACE actions / interventions.
+actions / interventions.

 What is the main

-presenting issue(s):

-What is happening right now
+presenting issue(s): What is happening right now

-for the child that you are concerned about in relation
+for the child that you are

-to potential exploitation?
+concerned about in relation to potential exploitation?

-(eg. If the child is going
+(e.g., If the child is going

-missing, how often, where do they go missing to if known,
+missing, how often, where do they go missing to if

-what do missing episodes
+known, what do missing

-look like?)
+episodes look like?)
 Consider what the

 associated risk(s) are.

 What concern(s) are

-the presenting

-issue(s) causing?
+the presenting issue(s) causing?

 What are you worried will

 happen to the child?

 What or who are

-protective factor(s) in
+protective factor(s) in the child's life?

-the child's life?
+the child's lile?

-1

-TO BE COMPLETED I NTERNALLY ' :
+TO BE COMPLETED IN

-Screened By: Date: Has the refer MACE Pan el
+Screened By: Date: Has the referra MACE Par nel

-been accepte Date:

-Yes / N lo
+been accepted Yes / No) (Date:

-If referral not
+If referral not 1 69 / INU

 accepted, please

 state why:

-Appendix 9 Radicalisation Response Checklist
+Appendix 9: Radicalisation Response Checklist